Subconscious Mind Power Explained

 By the time you reach the age of 21, you’ve already permanently stored more than one hundred times the contents of the entire Encyclopedia Britannica.

-Under hypnosis, older people can often remember, with perfect clarity, events from fifty years before.
-Your unconscious memory is virtually perfect.
-It is your conscious recall that is suspect.
+Under hypnosis, people can often remember, with perfect clarity, past events that happened many years before.

 Your subconscious mind has what is called a homeostatic impulse.
 It keeps your body temperature at 98.6 degrees Fahrenheit, just as it keeps you breathing regularly and keeps your heart beating at a certain rate.

 Your subconscious mind also practices homeostasis in your mental realm, by keeping you thinking and acting in a manner consistent with what you have done and said in the past.

-Your subconscious mind causes you to feel emotionally and physically uncomfortable whenever you attempt to do anything new or different, or to change any of your established patterns of behavior.
+Your subconscious mind causes you to feel emotionally and physically uncomfortable whenever you attempt to do anything new or different or to change any of your established patterns of behavior.
 The sense of fear and discomfort are psychological signs that your subconscious has been activated.
 But it’s been working to establish those behavior patterns in the background long before you’ll ever notice such feelings.